RTEMS/rtems-docs/posix1003_1/files_and_directories.rst

 NOTE: The newlib unistd.h and sys/unistd.h are installed and the include search patch is used to get the right one.
-There are conflicts between the newlib unistd.h and RTEMS’ version.
+There are conflicts between the newlib unistd.h and RTEMS' version.

 ..
 COMMENT: COPYRIGHT (c) 1988-2002.